rogersgt/autopay-cypress/README.md

 Automate bill paying for sites that don't provide auto drafting like Charleston County Water Services

 ## Automation
+* Create a Github account, if you do not already have one.
+* Login into Github.
+* Go to app.circleci.com and login with Github
+* TO DO: set up circleci config

 ## Local Development
 * Create a `.env` file that contains the following: